-The primary efficacy endpoint of change in HbA1c from baseline to Week 26 will be analyzed by an ANCOVA model using HbA1c values measured at baseline and Week 26 (observed or imputed).
-The missing data at endpoint will be imputed by multiple imputation (MI) methods in 2 parts as detailed below.
+The primary efficacy endpoint of change in HbA1c from Baseline to Week 26 will be analyzed by an Analysis of Covariance (ANCOVA) model using HbA1c values measured at Baseline and Week 26 (observed or imputed).
+The missing data at endpoint will be imputed by multiple imputation (MI) methods as detailed below.
 To be concise, the following texts related to imputation are generalized to accommodate primary as well as continuous secondary efficacy endpoints.